Menu

 How English is taught at Hampton

 In the First to Third Years, English teaching takes place in ‘mixed ability’ form groups.
 In the Fourth and Fifth Year, boys are setted into smaller teaching groups of around 16 based on ability.
-Students are offered every opportunity to stretch and challenge themselves in the smaller groups under the guidance of their teacher.
+Pupils are offered every opportunity to stretch and challenge themselves in the smaller groups under the guidance of their teacher.

 GCSE

 English Language IGCSE focuses on pupils’ reading and writing skills, developing their ability to understand, collate and explain explicit and implicit meanings, as well as helping them to articulate opinions and feelings using language and register appropriate to audience and context.
 There are both analytical and creative elements to the CIE IGCSE specification, assessed entirely through external exams.
 English Literature IGCSE offers the opportunity to study a variety of literature in English, including contemporary texts and global literature.
-The literary heritage is also well represented, with both Shakespeare and pre 1914 poetry featuring
+The literary heritage is also well represented, with both Shakespeare and pre 1914 poetry featuring in the curriculum.

 A Level

 A Level English Literature, alongside the A Level English Language course, retains its high prestige among universities and is well served by the highly qualified teachers at Hampton.
-There is a real focus on the importance of the essay as a means to explore texts and we offer writing clinics on a weekly basis to help students hone their skills.
-We are also keen to further reading and scrutiny beyond the syllabus and boys are encouraged to participate in discussion groups at A Level.
+There is a real focus on the importance of the essay as a means to explore texts and we offer writing clinics on a weekly basis to help Hamptonians hone their skills.
+We are also keen to further reading and scrutiny beyond the syllabus and pupils are encouraged to participate in discussion groups at A Level.
 Whilst English Literature A Level allows boys to acquire a more nuanced appreciation of literary texts, their contexts and others’ interpretations of them, English Language A Level seeks to broaden the pupils’ knowledge of the nature and effectiveness of communication in English, focusing on linguistics and therefore introducing boys to an entirely new field of study.
 Boys learn about issues relating to gender and power, as well as studying children’s acquisition of language and the history of the English language.
 Both courses provide excellent opportunities for pupils to hone their interpretative and analytical skills, as well as developing their spoken and written communication.

 There is no setting at A Level and we tend to limit the size of each group to a maximum of fourteen students, in order to ensure that discussion work and preparation are as efficient as possible.
 Extension lessons are provided for those with the intention of studying English beyond A Level.

-Academic Enrichment/oxbridge
+Academic Enrichment/Oxbridge

 The English Department offers weekly lunchtime enrichment sessions on critical theory, topics and texts beyond the syllabus for pupils who are studying English Literature in the Sixth Form and is aimed specifically at those who are thinking of applying for Oxbridge or English at university, or just extending their knowledge.
 The session is also hugely useful for work done throughout the A Level course and so all boys are encouraged to attend.
 The sessions cover a whole range of literary topics; for example, we engage with a wide range of critical theories, such as Marxism, Feminism, Psychoanalysis and Socio-historicism – subsequently applying them to various texts – and also develop an understanding of the history of literature, practise unseen skills, work on interview technique and explore many other areas of interest.